dtrifuno/holz/README.rst

 WONTDO
 =====================

+These are the features I am very unlikely to add.

 * **Initial setting.** Currently you can only add cards one at a time, which means you cannot use Holz to set your starting five cards.
-Finding an initial setting is computationally expensive (about 200 choices as opposed to 3), so this is likely to be difficult.
+Finding an initial setting is computationally expensive (about 200 choices as opposed to 3), so this is likely to be difficult barring a significant improvement to the algorithm used.

 * **Pineapple.** Holz will only support standard OFC poker, not the Pineapple variant.